DeclanFindlay/Open-Stat-Dump-BAR_Widget/README.md

 displays system stats in game (NOT THE MENU/LOBBY) it consumes the output from the Open-Stat-Dump program can be found here

-make sure to download and build this to use this widget

 ```bash
 https://github.com/DeclanFindlay/Open-Stat-Dump
 ```
+make sure to download and build this to use this widget open-stat-dump will need to be running to get your system stats for this widget

 Beyond all reason can be found and downloaded here
 ```bash
 https://www.beyondallreason.info/download
 ```

-the repo can be found here
+the Beyond all reason repo can be found here
 ```bash
 https://github.com/beyond-all-reason/Beyond-All-Reason
 ```